martindale/coinbase-trader/README.md

 Use `BUY <amount>` to purchase Bitcoins, and `SELL <amount>` to sell.
 Orders will be retried at the configurable interval (default: 5 seconds) until filled.
 Every 60 seconds, a report will be printed of outstanding orders.

+Use `BUY <amount> [currency]` to buy as many Bitcoin as possible using `<amount>` of `[currency]` at the current exchange rates, updated once per 60 seconds.
+Coinbase fees are included in the calculations, but fluctuating prices can result in slight over and under spends.

 ## Notes
 Currently, only buy orders are supported.